 We follow the National Curriculum to teach English in terms of the skills that are taught at each phase of a child’s education.
-We aim to make our English lessons engaging and linked to the topic for the term, this will include elements of Drama, Speaking and Listening, Reading and Writing.
+We aim to make our English lessons engaging and linked to the inquiry for the term, this will include elements of Drama, Speaking and Listening, Reading and Writing.
 We have key texts which are used throughout the year and these are challenging for the children – in order to develop their vocabulary skills, use of key terms and for story plots.
 We will hear the children to read at least once a week using their own levelled reading book and we will also teach reading through guided reading activities and lessons.
 It is key that children have a solid basis for reading and writing and so phonics is paramount in early year groups.
 In Year R and Year 1 we teach daily phonics and then develop this further in Year 2 and beyond with spelling patterns during our Spelling, Punctuation and Grammar lessons (SPaG).
 We teach cursive handwriting from Year R and encourage children to develop a cursive handwriting style as early as possible.
 The Phonics and Reading page will give you more information about how we teach these key areas at Langley Park Primary Academy.

 We follow The White Rose Maths Hub curriculum which breaks the skills down from the National Curriculum into small achievable steps, whilst maintaining an expectation of challenge.
 To find out more please see the link below:

 All other curriculum areas will be taught through the PYP, an inquiry-based curriculum.
 This will allow the children to understand the reason why we learn, how subjects are linked and give them opportunities to explore and develop new skills.
 We endeavour to ensure they know their place in the world, their responsibilities and recognise their own skills and talents.
 All National Curriculum subjects have their coverage tracked across the year to ensure all skills are taught in the correct year group and so learning can build as children move through the school.